LibertyDSNP/spec/pages/DSNP/Graph.md

 ## Public Graph

-The public graph is anchored in state transitions recorded in [Graph Change Announcements](/Announcements/Types/GraphChange).
+The public graph is anchored in state transitions recorded in [Graph Change Announcements](/DSNP/Types/GraphChange).
-Possible graph nodes are limited to registered identifiers in the [Identity Registry](/Ethereum/IdentityRegistry).
-Playing all state transitions in [order](/Announcements/Overview#ordering-announcements) will generate the current state of the public graph.
+Playing all state transitions in [order](/DSNP/Announcements#ordering-announcements) will generate the current state of the public graph.

 ## Private Graph